ZeroX-DG/moon/README.md

 1. Clone the repository.
 2. Run `cargo run` and wait for the code to compile & execute.

+Check out the [Getting Started Guide](./documentation/getting-started.md) for more advanced stuff.

 ## Screenshots

 <p align="center">